-The Task Group ask the Corporate Infrastructure and Regulatory Services Scrutiny Committee and Cabinet to support these recommendations; with a report on progress against the recommendations in six months' time.
+The Task Group ask the Corporate Infrastructure and Regulatory Services Scrutiny Committee and Cabinet; with a report on progress against the recommendations in six months' time.

-Ambition Specific recommendations Agency 1 Increase clarity and consistency on household food wast recycling across Devon Work with District Councils to give a consistent message to the public that 'any bag' can be used for separately collected food waste.
-Devon County Council (DCC) Waste, district councils Encourage consistent communication with the public on food waste recycling and collection across the districts informing citizens what can be placed in the food waste bin.
-DCC Waste, district councils 2 Encourage greater collaboration with food waste charities to improve food waste education Encourage food waste charities with links to schools to link up with the Devon Waste Education Programme to improve shared information to schools on the issues of food waste.
-DCC Waste, food waste Charities 3 Support Parish and Town Councils to combat food waste Circulate Community Fridge information, including the Hubbub Community Fridge Tool Kit to Town and Parish Councils through partnership with the Devon Association of Local Councils and DCC Councillors.
+Ambition Specific recommendations Agency 1 Increase clarity and consistency on household food waste recycling across Devon Work with District Councils to give a consistent message to the public that 'any bag' can be used for separately collected food waste.
+DCC Waste, District Councils Encourage consistent communication with the public on food waste recycling and collection across the districts informing citizens what can be placed in the food waste bin.
+DCC Waste, District Councils 2 Encourage greater collaboration with food waste charities to improve food waste education.
+Encourage food waste charities with links to schools to link up with the Devon Waste Education Programme to improve shared information to schools on the issues of food waste.
+DCC Waste, Food Waste Charities 3 Support Parish and Town Councils to combat food waste Circulate Community Fridge information, including the Hubbub Community Fridge Tool Kit to Town and Parish Councils through partnership with the Devon Association of Local Councils and DCC Councillors.
 DCC Communities, DCC Waste 4 Encourage businesses to combat food waste Provide online information and signpost to businesses regarding the advantages and potential savings of following the food waste hierarchy and recycling.
 DCC Waste, DCC Communicatio ns